jingtao-lbl/DownscalingReanalysis/README.md

 -	Input the partitioned direct and diffuse components to IPW to perform the topographic correction to each component.

 # Reference

+Tao, Jing, Di Wu, Jonathan Gourley, Sara Q. Zhang, Wade Crow, Christa Peters-Lidard, and Ana P. Barros.
+"Operational hydrological forecasting during the IPHEx-IOP campaign–Meet the challenge."
+Journal of Hydrology 541 (2016): 434-456. (https://doi.org/10.1016/j.jhydrol.2016.02.019)

 Tao, Jing, and Ana P. Barros.
 "Multi-year atmospheric forcing datasets for hydrologic modeling in regions of complex terrain–Methodology and evaluation over the Integrated Precipitation and Hydrology Experiment 2014 domain."
-Journal of Hydrology, 567 (2018): 824-842. (https://doi.org/10.1016/j.jhydrol.2016.12.058)
+Journal of Hydrology 567 (2018): 824-842. (https://doi.org/10.1016/j.jhydrol.2016.12.058)

 Tao, Jing, and Ana P. Barros.
 "Multi-year surface radiative properties and vegetation parameters for hydrologic modeling in regions of complex terrain—Methodology and evaluation over the Integrated Precipitation and Hydrology Experiment 2014 domain."
 Journal of Hydrology: Regional Studies 22 (2019): 100596. (https://doi.org/10.1016/j.ejrh.2019.100596)